 The MAT with Montessori specialization is designed for students who are seeking a Master of Arts in Teaching with Montessori specialization concentrations Early Childhood (2.5 - 6-year old child) and Elementary Level I (6 to 9-year old child).
 This course provides the MAT with Montessori specialization Early Childhood concentration student the philosophy and rationale of the Early Childhood (2.5 through 6 years of age) Montessori early childhood classroom leadership.
 Classroom organization, discipline, recordkeeping, state and local regulations, teacher/student/parent relationships, curriculum design, student observations, and action research will be the focus of the course.

-Fall.
-Prerequisites: Meet the DBU Graduate School admissions requirements, EDUC 5361, 5362, 5363, and 5364.
+Requisites: EDUC 5361, 5362, 5363, and 5364.